 Now, in Colorado, I have a smaller room.
 However, my desk faces two large office windows overlooking the street and the gorgeous mountains outside.
 It’s made all the difference in my work-from-home experience.

+It makes a lot of sense.
 I love coming into a bright room in the morning and opening the window shades overlooking the beautiful scenery.

 That said, some may benefit from not having the distractions of a nice day just outside the door.

 “Windows with a view and natural light are an excellent way to brighten up an office, but a desk facing out the window is an invitation to distractions that might not help your productivity,” Humes recommends.
 “Think about most formal offices where your desk and chair face the incoming door with your back or side to the window.
 This strategy can give you the feeling and benefits that come from better lighting without stealing your focus.”

 Try reconfiguring your space to let in some natural light, and watch your output soar.